cameronbourke/react-async-poll/README.md

 ### API Reference

-Your component that is passed to `asyncPoll` is wrapped and passed its `ownProps` and an additional three that give you explicit control over the polling if you have that use case.
+Your component that is passed to `asyncPoll` is wrapped and passed its `ownProps` and an additional three that give you explicit control over the polling, if you have that use case.

 Property      | Type     | Description
 ------------- | -------- | ------------------